-This conjecture points to yet another possibility.
-Is the assumption correct, that the frog marsh acquired, or already possessed, a name that was later given to the wooden building, or was it the building's name that was given to the marsh?
-If the latter, this would be an instance of the common phenomenon of a smaller unit giving its name to a larger one, as when a local natural feature or man-made structure gives its name to a village, town or other human settlement, which in turn may give its name to an even larger political or administrative division.
+The conjecture points to yet another possibility.
+Is the assumption correct, that the frog marsh acquired or already possessed a name, which was later given to the wooden building, or was it the building's name that was given to the marsh?
+If the latter, this would be an instance of the common phenomenon of a smaller unit giving its name to a larger one, as when a local natural feature or man-made structure gives its name to a village or town, which in turn may give its name to an even larger political or administrative division.
 Familiar examples are the English counties whose name originated from a special place on a river, stream or other wet area where crossing was - or had been made - possible, convenient and reasonably safe, for people and/or animals, by means of a ford or bridge.
-And the English counties whose modern name is derived from a Roman fort, fortress or similar encampment (from castrum or castra).[17]
-In Russia we need look no further than St Petersburg itself, where a name given originally to a wooden church, and then to a fortress, became within a few years the name of the imperial capital city and of the province where the city was located.
-So we could also investigate the plausible, and in principle testable, hypothesis that the frog marsh acquired its name from the wooden building, making it all the less likely that the K' word ever meant frog marsh'.
+And the further English counties whose modern name is derived from an ancient fortress or fort, usually Roman.
+[16] In Russia we need look no further than St Petersburg itself, where a name given originally to a wooden church and then to a fortress became, within a few years, the name of the imperial capital city and then of the province where the city was located.
+So we could also investigate the plausible, and in principle testable, hypothesis that the frog marsh acquired its name from the wooden building.